- P -

 Of earth in earth and rust in rust.

-Francis Turner Palgrave, A Danish Barrow
+Francis Turner Palgrave, from A Danish Barrow

 - Woman wants monogamy;